krepi/node-course/homeworks/hw8_06.05.2024/README.md

 - Ensure that each book or magazine has sufficient stock before adding it to the cart.
 - Handle errors such as "empty cart" or "item not available" appropriately to guide the user.

-## Usage Example

-// Example code showcasing how to use the described process.

 ## File Structure